iloveicedgreentea/GoWatchIt/readme.md

 If you find repeated match failures because of editions, open a github issue with debug logs of you triggering `media.play`

 ### HDMI Sync Automation
-*Coming soon*
 This application supports automatically waiting until HDMI sync is complete.

 Have you ever started something in Plex only to hear audio but see a black screen for 10 seconds?
 Then everyone in your theater makes fun of you and you cry yourself to sleep?
 This application will prevent that.

-It supports four ways to get this info: my JVC integration, my Envy integration, a generic binary_sensor, or you can pass in seconds to wait.
+It supports two ways to get this info currently: my Envy integration, or you can pass in seconds to wait.
+Using time is the simplest option.
+Measure how many seconds it takes from you pressing play to the video signal appearing on your screen.
+This is the input you use for "time".

-If using the first two methods, you just need to install the integration, then set `remoteentityname` to the name of the remote entity.
-Set `signal.source` to either `jvc` or `envy`.

-If using a binary_sensor, you need to create an automation which will set the state to `off` when there is NO SIGNAL and `on` when there is.
-Getting that data is up to you.
-Set the `signal` config to the name of the binary sensor (e.g signal, if the entity is binary_sensor.signal).

-If using seconds, provide the number of seconds to wait as a string such as "13" for 13 seconds.
-You can time how long your sync time is and add it here.
-It will pause for that amount of time then continue playing.

-You also must set `plex.playerMachineIdentifier` and `plex.playerIP`.
-To get this:
+Check the configuration UI for details on what to input.

+If using Plex, you MUST get the Player Machine Identifier like so:

 1) Play something on your desired player (like a shield)
 2) `curl "http://(player IP):32500/resources"`
     * Note this is *NOT THE SERVER IP!* and *only works while something is actively playing*
 3) Copy the `machineIdentifier` value
-4) Add this to that config field exactly as presented
+4) Add this to the Player Machine Identifier field exactly as presented
+5) Add the player IP to the player IP field
+6) Assign your player a static IP via your router or DHCP server

+*Jellyfin HDMI sync is not implemented yet*

 ### Audio stuff
 Here are some examples of what kind of codec tags Plex will have based on file metadata